 WhimsyRoo Blog readers can use the code IHEARTWHIMSYROO to get free shipping!

-As I said, Roo and I do theme units in homeschool preschool all the time.
+Roo and I do theme units in homeschool preschool all the time.
 Sometimes we just work on letters, numbers, counting, and the general stuff.
 But it’s easier and more fun if it all fits together under one theme.
 Since we started Pre-k last year when Roo was 2, I’ve had some time to come up with LOTS of unit ideas.
-Apples, Nature, Alphabet, and now this one have all been posts I’ve made overviewing the crafts and some of the activities.
+Apples, Nature, Alphabet, and now this one have all been posts I’ve made with the crafts and some of the activities.